Theodore Roosevelt

-Roosevelt began his presidency at age 42 when McKinley was assassinated.
-He thus became (and remains) the youngest person to assume the position.
-As a leader of the progressive movement, he championed his "Square Deal" domestic policies, which called for fairness for all citizens, breaking bad trusts, regulating railroads, and pure food and drugs.
+As a leader of the progressive movement, Roosevelt championed his "Square Deal" domestic policies after taking over as president, which called for fairness for all citizens, breaking corporate trusts, regulating railroads, and pure food and drugs.
+His pursuit of antitrust litigation in particular earned him the nickname "the Trust Buster".
 Roosevelt prioritized conservation and established national parks, forests, and monuments to preserve U.S. natural resources.
 In foreign policy, he focused on Central America, beginning construction of the Panama Canal.
-Roosevelt expanded the Navy and sent the Great White Fleet on a world tour to project naval power.
-His successful efforts to end the Russo-Japanese War won him the 1906 Nobel Peace Prize, the first American and non-European to win a Nobel Prize.
-Roosevelt was elected to a full term in 1904 and convinced William Howard Taft to succeed him in 1908.
+Roosevelt expanded the U.S. Navy and sent the Great White Fleet on a world tour to project naval power.
+His successful efforts to end the Russo-Japanese War won him the 1906 Nobel Peace Prize, the first non-European to win a Nobel Prize.
+He was elected to a full term in 1904 and convinced William Howard Taft, his Secretary of War, to succeed him in 1908.

-Roosevelt grew frustrated with Taft's brand of conservatism and tried, and failed, to win the 1912 Republican presidential nomination.
+Roosevelt grew frustrated with Taft's brand of conservatism yet failed to win the 1912 Republican presidential nomination.
 He founded the Bull Moose Party and ran in 1912; the split allowed the Democrat Woodrow Wilson to win.
 Roosevelt led a four-month expedition to the Amazon basin, where he nearly died of tropical disease.
 During World War I, he criticized Wilson for keeping the U.S. out; his offer to lead volunteers to France was rejected.
 Roosevelt's health deteriorated and he died in 1919.
-Polls of historians and political scientists rank him as one of the greatest American presidents.
+Polls of historians and political scientists rank him as one of the greatest presidents in American history.